gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add properties to set macros and include directories for a binary, allow these to be set as toolchain specific compiler args (ie -D and -I) as well.
 - Add properties to set system libs and lib directories for a binary, allow these to be set as toolchain specific linker args (ie -l and -L) as well.
 - Add set methods for each of these properties.

-## Story: Link Windows resource files into native binaries

-Allow resource files to be linked into a Windows binary.

-This story adds a new `windows-resources` plugin which adds support for compiling and linking resource files into a native binary.
-Windows resource will be treated as another native language, and the plugin will follow a similar pattern to the C and C++ language plugins.

-Here's an example:

-    apply plugin: `windows-resources`

-    sources {
-        myExe {
-            rc {
-                include '**/*.rc'
-            }
-        }
-    }

-    executables {
-        myExe
-    }

-1. Add a `windows-resources` plugin.
-This will follow a similar pattern as the `cpp` and `c` plugins (see `CppPlugin` for example).
-For now, this can do nothing.
-2. Add a `WindowsResourcesSet` which extends `LanguageSourceSet`.
-3. For each `FunctionalSourceSet`, the `windows-resources` plugin defines a `WindowsResourceSet` called `rc` (see `CppLangPlugin` for example).
-4. Add a `WindowsResourcesCompile` task type.
-For now, this can do nothing.
-5. For each `WindowsResourceSet` added as input to a `NativeBinary`, then the `windows-resources` plugin:
-    - If target platform is not Windows, ignores the source set.
-    - If target platform is Windows, adds a `WindowsResourceCompile` task which takes as input all of the resource files in the source set.
-      Naming scheme as per the other language plugins (see `CppNativeBinariesPlugin` for example).
-6. The `WindowsResourcesCompile` task compiles source resources to `.res` format:
-    - For the gcc/clang toolchains, should use [`windres`](http://sourceware.org/binutils/docs/binutils/windres.html) to compile each source file.
-    - For the Visual C++ toolchain, should use [`rc`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa381055.aspx) to compile each source file.
-    - Should implement this by adding a new tool method on `PlatformToolChain`.
-7. Include the resulting `.res` files as input to the link task  (see `CppNativeBinariesPlugin` for example).
-8. For each `NativeBinary`, the `windows-resources` plugin defines a `PreprocessingTool` extension called `rcCompiler` (see `CppNativeBinariesPlugin` for example).
-    - If the target platform is not Windows, do not add.
-    - Wire up the args and macros defined in this extension as defaults for the resource compile task.
-9. Add a sample

-### Test cases

-- Can compile and link multiple resource files into an executable and a shared library.
-    - Possibly use a STRING resource and the `LoadString()` function to verify that the resources are included.
-    - Possibly find some tool that can query the resources linked into a binary and use this.
-- Can define preprocessor macros and provide command-line args to `rc` and `windres`.
-- Compilation and linking is incremental wrt resource source files and resource compiler args.
-- Stale `.res` files are removed when a resource source file is renamed.
-- User receives a reasonable error message when resource compilation fails.
-- Can create a resources-only executable and shared library.
-- Resource source files are ignored on non-Windows platforms.

-### Open issues

-- Source set with srcdirs + patterns probably does not work for resource files
-- For a static library, the .res file forms part of the library outputs
-- Generate and link a version resource by convention into every binary?
-- Include headers?
-- Don't define the compile task if the source set is empty.

-# Milestone 3

-## Story: Generate source from Microsoft IDL files

-- Add a `microsoft-idl` plugin
-- For each `FunctionalSourceSet` add an IDL source set.
-- Add the IDL source set as input to the C source set.
-- Add some way to declare what type of thing is being built: RPC client, RPC server, COM component, etc
-- For each IDL source set adds a generate task for each target architecture
-    - Not on Windows
-    - Fail if toolchain is not Visual C++
-    - Use `midl` to generate server, client and header source files.
-        - Invoke with `/env win32` or `/env amd64` according to target architecture.
-        - Invoke with `/nologo /out <output-dir>`
-- Add `midl` macros and args to each `NativeBinary` with Windows as the target platform
-- Add a sample

-### Test cases

-- Can build a client and server executable.
-- Can build a COM DLL.
-- Incremental
-- Removes stale `.c` and `.h` files

-### Open issues

-- Source set with srcdirs + patterns probably does not work for IDL files.
-- Include headers?
-- Need to make `LanguageSourceSet` extend `BuildableModelElement`.

-## Story: Use Windows linker def files

-### Implementation

-* A `.def` file lists `__stdcall` functions to export from a DLL.
-Can also use `__declspec(dllexport)` in source to export a function.
-* Functions are imported from a DLL using `__declspec(dllimport)`.

-## Story: Build binaries against a library in another project

-### Open issues

-- When linking a native binary, link against exactly the same version of each library that we compiled against, plus any additional link-time dependencies (resources, for example).
-- When installing a native executable, also install exactly the same versions of each library that we linked against, plus any additional runtime dependencies.

-## Story: Support CUnit test execution

-### Use cases

-### Implementation

-Generally, C++ test frameworks compile and link a test launcher executable, which is then run to execute the tests.

-To implement this:
-* Define a test source set and associated tasks to compile, link and run the test executable.
-* It should be possible to run the tests for all architectures supported by the current machine.
-* Generate the test launcher source and compile it into the executable.
-* It would be nice to generate a test launcher that is integrated with Gradle's test eventing.
-* It would be nice to generate a test launcher that runs test cases detected from the test source (as we do for JUnit and TestNG tests).

-### Open issues

-* Need a `unitTest` lifecycle task, plus a test execution task for each variant of the unit tests.
-* Unit test executable needs to link with the object files that would be linked into the main executable.
-* Need to exclude the `main` method.

-## Story: Expose only public header files for a library

-TBD

-## Story: Visual studio integration

-### Implementation

-* Allow the visual studio project file to be generated.
-* Merge with existing project file, as for IDEA and Eclipse.
-* Add hooks for customizing the generated XML.

-# Bugfixes

-## Files with identical names in C/C++ source tree are silently excluded from compilation (GRADLE-2923)

-### Implementation

-* Change C++ and C compiler implementations (GCC and VisualCpp) so that only a single sources file is compiled per execution
-    * Create a single compiler options file to reuse for compiling all source files
-    * For each source file specify the source file name and the output file name on the command line
-* Make the generated object file include the project-relative path to the source file
-    * For a source file that is located within the project directory, use the project relative path
-    * For a source file that is located outside of the project directory, use the absolute path to the source file, appropriately escaped
-* Update `OutputCleaningCompiler` with knowledge of the new source->object file mapping

-If we are inspired by CMake, the output file rules would be:

-* For a source file found at `src/main/cpp/main.cpp`, create the object file `build/objectFiles/<component>/<sourceSet>/src/main/cpp/main.cpp.obj`
-* For a source file found at `../../src/main/cpp/main.cpp`, create the object file `build/objectFiles/<component>/<sourceSet>/C_/dev/gradle/samples/native-binaries/cpp-exe/src/main/cpp/main.cpp.obj`

-### Test cases

-* Source set includes files with the same name located within project directory
-* Source set includes files with the  files with the same name where 1 is located outside the project directory
-* Removes stale outputs when source file is moved to a different directory

-### Open issues

-* Nice way between a project directory and an absolute directory with the same path

-# Milestone 4

 ## Story: Automatically include debug symbols in 'debug' build types